alinex/node-report/README.md

 ### special elements

 - footnote - add a footnote text
-- abbrv - add an abbreviation entry (after the text)
+- abbr - add an abbreviation entry (before use in the text)
+- check - add a map of elements

 ### table